canonical/mir/doc/sphinx/tutorial/getting-started-with-mir.md

 ```
 A `wayvnc` server will start and will listen to `localhost`.

 5. Run your VNC client and connect to `localhost`.
-You will see the exact view in both Mir compositor and the VNC viewer.
+You will see the exact same view in both the Mir compositor and the VNC viewer.